Pegasus Bridge: Commemorations

-In 1984, as part of the 40th anniversary commemorations, the Royal Yacht Britannia sailed past the bridge on route to Caen.
+In 1984, as part of the 40th anniversary commemorations, HMY Britannia sailed past the bridge en route to Caen.
 The ship passed in the early hours, escorted by two tugs and HMS Torquay.

 Today

 The original Pegasus Bridge now resides in the grounds of the Pegasus Museum.
 The museum was inaugurated by the Prince of Wales on 4 June 2000, Brigadier James Hill, Françoise Gondrée foundress with General Sir Richard Nelson Gale as Président, and lies at the Eastern end of the current bridge.
 The original bridge was replaced in 1994 by the wider, stronger structure, built by Spie Batignolles.
-It had been extended by 5 metres in the early 1960s to accommodate the widening of the canal and remained in use until 1993.
+It had been extended by five meters in the early 1960s to accommodate the widening of the canal and remained in use until 1993.
 After its replacement, Pegasus Bridge was left on waste ground.
-The bridge was sold to the museum for the symbolic price of one Franc.
+The bridge was sold to the museum for the symbolic price of one franc.

 Many of the soldiers killed in the actions of June 1944 are buried in the war cemetery at Ranville.
 Lt.
 Brotheridge's grave, which is located in the churchyard next to the cemetery, has a commemorative plaque that was installed by the Gondrée family.
 The museum contains a café and a small museum shop that sells Pegasus Bridge related material.
 Arlette Gondrée, who now runs Café Gondrée, was a small child living in the home when it was liberated.
 It is not certain that the famous Gondrée café was the first French house to be liberated during D-Day.
 In the book Commando du Pont Pegase, French historian Norbert Hugedé writes that it was the house owned by Mr Picot that was liberated first, a few hours before the Gondrées' house.

 Pegasus Wood, in the grounds of Temple Newsam House in Leeds, commemorates veterans of the landing at Pegasus Bridge.